-In the seven years since I’ve been helping small businesses and freelancers to become social media savvy and use social media for marketing their businesses, I’ve met two camps of people.
+Since 2012, I’ve been training self-employed and small businesses owners to become social media savvy and use social media for marketing their businesses, I’ve met two camps of people.

 Camp one are social media enthusiasts – social people who have little trouble keeping up with a wide circle of friends, associates, colleagues, clients, prospects and random others.
 Camp two are social media skeptics – who worry about the impact of social media on their current client base, are oftentimes overly sensitive to the comments of others, the messages they put on social media, and the wider societal impact of social media on etiquette, intimacy and modesty.